Respiratory Therapist Program (BHS)respiratorycare_800x500.jpg

 Learn more here

-The Respiratory Care program, Associate of Science and Bachelor of Health Science degrees, offered on our Gwynedd Valley campus, is fully accredited by the Commission on Accreditation for Respiratory Care, www.coarc.com.* View our current accreditation status here.
+COARCThe Entry to Practice Respiratory Care Program at Gwynedd Mercy University, CoARC Program #200274, Bachelor of Health Science (BHS) Degree, at Gwynedd Valley, Pennsylvania is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).
 CoARC accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an ‘outcomes based’ process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.
-The School CoARC number is 200274.
+For detailed data about each of our programs, please go to the Programmatic Outcomes Data page, then click the first link.

 Program Details